Broadcast your brand. The world is waiting.

 Heath has previously taught at the University of Guelph-Humber, Humber College, University of Victoria, and McMaster University, and has been a PR curriculum developer for Centennial College.
 His teaching philosophy is predicated on bringing the real world into the classroom to prepare his students for future success.
 He generously shares his 20 years of diverse marketing, PR and journalism experience from the corporate, agency, consulting and non-profit sectors with his students.
 Heath has been published in a university textbook and international journals.
 He was recently re-elected for his fourth consecutive term on the Board of Director’s for the Canadian Public Relations Society.

 Fundamentals of Public Relations

-Public Relations storytelling goes beyond pretty words and pictures, clearly communicating a strong message.
-Develop strategic key messages as the foundation for creating engaging content for an array of public relations channels including print, online, broadcast, video and social media.
-Apply real-world public relations content development techniques to sharpen your written, verbal, visual and digital communication skills.
+Public Relations storytelling goes beyond pretty words and pictures, skilled PR professionals must clearly communicate a strong message.
+Develop strategic key messages as the foundation for creating engaging content for an array of public relations channels including print, online, broadcast, video, and social media.
+Apply real-world public relations content development techniques to sharpen your written, verbal, visual, and digital communication skills.

-Be introduced to key internal communications concepts, channels, theories, best practices, trends and skills to be an effective public relations practitioner.
-Gain insight into the role internal communicators play in supporting the organization’s goals and develop skills to engage with internal audiences.
+Be introduced to key internal communications concepts, channels, theories, best practices, trends, and skills to be an effective public relations practitioner.
+Gain insight into how internal communicators support the organization’s goals–while engaging with internal audiences.

 Learn the steps necessary to address and overcome crisis communication and reputation management issues.
 Identify issues that may pose a threat to an organization’s reputation (both proactively and reactively), assess the best communications options for drafting a crisis response, select tools for monitoring a business issue in real-time and examine the importance of social media and owned content channels during a time of crisis.